HackYourFuture/JavaScript1/Week6/MAKEME.md

 # Homework Week 6

-You can find the [reading material here](https://github.com/HackYourFuture/JavaScript/blob/master/Week6/README.md)
+>[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week6/README.md) you find the readings you have to complete before the fourth lecture.

 - Add your github/repositories link to [this slack file](https://slack-files.com/T0EJTUQ87-F5DAMGML5-cd687fd9b6)
 - Fix the issues from the last week and make sure you explain how you fixed the issue in a comment (or commit message)